Best Price Guarantee

 Add windows or skylights

-Adding windows or skylights into the loft can improve both ventilation and natural light, both of which are natural deterrents for mould.
+Adding windows or skylights into the loft can improve ventilation and increase natural light, both of which are natural deterrents for mould.
 Increased sunlight can help to keep the loft dry and warm, reducing the likelihood of condensation and mould growth.
+You can learn more about the benefits of natural light in our guide.
 Additionally, windows can be opened to improve air circulation.

 You can also learn when to replace a skylight if you already have one, as well as when to replace your existing windows.